abhishekbhati4u/abhishekbhati4u.github.io/_posts/2022-12-05-social-engineering-assessments.md

 ## THE BEGINNING

 We start the phishing assessments by asking the client requirements as a first and foremost process.
-If this hasn’t been done, we highly suggest **DON’T START ANY ASSESSMENT.
-DON’T EVEN START PREPARING THE INFRA BEFORE DISCUSSING THE TERMS.**

 *Pre-requisites and Client Requirements:*